marcosvbras/todo-list-python/README.md

 This project covers the following concepts:
 - Python environments with Pipenv
-- TDD with PyTest
+- Test Driven Development with PyTest
 - Starting with Flask framework
+- Continuous Integration with Travis
-- Starting with Heroku
+- Continuous Deployment with Heroku